fetchai/agents-aea/docs/registry.md

 # Component Registry

-Individual components are stored on the [IPFS](https://ipfs.io) registry.
+Individual components are stored on the  <a href="https://ipfs.io" target="_blank">`IPFS registry`</a>.
 This registry allows other developer to reuse these components.
 Anyone case register a new component which is uniquely identifiable by a hash of the contents of the component.

 ## Creating a Project
 We can create a new agent with the bare minimal components as so;